Lettable/CipherBin/README.md

 - **Modern, Secure UI:**
   A minimalistic, offline‑enabled web interface built with Next.js offers a seamless experience for both creation and viewing of pastes.

+> **Milestone**
+> Store up to 19 million words at zero cost using state‑of‑the‑art cryptography and a fully decentralized database with permanent access.
+This is a huge milestone—remember, no one, not even the FBI, can see your pastes because we don’t rely on a central server!

 ## Architecture & Implementation

 ### Decentralized Storage with Gun.js